Shippable/docs/sources/ci/build-and-test.md

 -  The `post_ci` section includes commands that are not really a part of your core CI workflow but should be run after CI finishes.
 A good example is pushing artifacts to S3 or a Docker registry.
 -  The `on_success` includes commands you want to execute only if your CI workflow passes, i.e. the `ci` section exits with 0.
 -  The `on_failure` includes commands you want to execute only if your CI workflow fails, i.e. the `ci` section does not exit with a 0.
--  The `always` includes commands you want to execute irrespective of CI workflow passes or fails.
+-  The `always` section includes commands that you want to execute whether the CI workflow passes or fails.

 <br>
 All commands in these sections are executed sequentially inside your build container in the order they appear in your yml.